 The TP-LINK Archer MR3420 typically retails for around £30, such as on Amazon.

-For those living in a fringe 4G reception area, this is a combination of an outdoor router and directional antenna in a single unit.
+For those living in a fringe 4G reception area, an outdoor router such as the MikroTik LHG LTE kit offers a combination of an outdoor router and directional antenna in a single unit.
 This operates similar the outdoor ‘dish’ or antenna provided by most fixed wireless operators such as Imagine LTE.
-By having the radio hardware and antenna in one unit, this eliminates signal losses from long coaxial cable runs.
+By having the radio hardware and antenna in one unit, this eliminates signal losses from long coaxial cable runs and only needs a single cable.
+Dish shaped antennae like the MikroTik LHG LTE work best on the higher frequency bands such as bands 1 and 3.

-This outdoor router receives its power over its Ethernet cable, supplied using an indoor 48v PoE injector.
+This outdoor router receives its power over its Ethernet cable, supplied using an indoor 24v or 48v PoE injector.
 The total cable run between the indoor Ethernet switch and the outdoor router can be up to 100 metres without affecting the performance.
+For those that previously had a wireless Internet service provider (WISP), it may be possible to reuse the existing Ethernet cable and mast.

-Notes: This router does not provide 3G connectivity.
-Make sure there is at least one bar of usable 4G coverage with the desired network with a 4G modem or router.
+Notes: Some outdoor routers do not provide 3G connectivity.
+Make sure there is at least one bar of usable 4G coverage with the desired network with an LTE-only modem or router.
 See the cell tower range limit note below.

 The SIM card goes in the outdoor unit, so careful positioning may be necessary to keep it out of pedestrian reach.
 Ideally, it should be high enough to require a ladder to reach.